Docracy/java-kissmetrics/README.md

 ## provide your own AsyncHttpClient

-if you want to use connection pooling a proxy etc then you can pass in your own AsyncHttpClient. more info can be found at https://github.com/sonatype/async-http-client (links at the top of their README). but the basic idea would be something like this:
+if you want to use connection pooling, a proxy etc... then you can pass in your own AsyncHttpClient. more info can be found at https://github.com/sonatype/async-http-client (links at the top of their README). but the basic idea would be something like this: